The Practice of Land Care

 - Move with the progression of the seasons, adjusting plans and activities in a responsive, adaptable manner.

-Hands-on activities will include:
+Hands-on activities may include:

 - The planning and creation of new garden beds which combine plants that provide for human needs with plants that provide for the needs of other being, including annual plant combinations based on reciprocal and complimentary plant needs and gifts.